varunatester/javaselenium/README.md

-GoEuro Application
+JavaSelenium Sample Application
 ====================================

 **Introduction:**

-This project is to demonstrate creating a test framework for GoEuro Application
+This project is to demonstrate creating a test framework for amazon.com
   * IDE Used: **Intellij** Community Edition
   * Programming language: **JAVA**
   * Browser Driver Tool: **Selenium**